ElenaKirshanova/g6k_hybrid/README_RS.rst

 Reproducing Figure 2
 ---------------------
-To get the necessary data for figure reproduction, first reproduce the Figure 1.
+To get the necessary data for figure reproduction, first reproduce Figure 1.
 Then copy ``gen_figures/lwe_histo.sage`` to the root folder of the repository.
 Then, execute:

 .. code-block:: bash